RayCulp/LibreOffice-Basic-Reference/docs/source/language-reference/reference/basic-objects/basic-objects-stardesktop.rst

 StarDesktop object
 ==================

-The ``StarDesktop`` object is a predefined global variable that provides access to the ``com.sun.star.frame.Desktop`` service.
-It serves as a convenient shortcut to access the Desktop service without needing to explicitly create an instance of it through the Service Manager.
+The **StarDesktop** object is a predefined global variable that provides access to the **com.sun.star.frame.Desktop** service without needing to explicitly create an instance of it through the Service Manager.

 Syntax
 ------